By Debdutta Mohanty Ray for Youth Ki Awaaz:

 When she was born, Sintu was assigned the male gender.
 Her parents were happy.
 But as soon as her parents came to know of what Sintu really wanted, they went into a state of shock and depression.

 When she was in class VIII, Sintu was thrown out abruptly.
 It was a boys school.
-“As soon as my peers came to know about my sexual orientation, there was teasing.
+“As soon as my peers came to know about my gender identity, there was teasing.
 I was bullied, and sexually harassed.
 That was the beginning,” she recalls.

 Out of school, she started working in a plywood factory, “I was 15.
 The factory was no good either.
 I was harassed and sexually abused by other labourers.
 It was difficult for me to face the violence.
 I was mentally and physically traumatised.
 I quit and became a sex worker.
 I got money for it.”